SamanthaKwenaeetile/Cake-House/README.md

 <img width="1270" alt="Screenshot 2021-12-10 at 2 37 30 am" src="https://user-images.githubusercontent.com/74901613/145507918-df62b442-cf23-4c76-8140-5540d188a11e.png">

+__About Us__

+- This section will allow the user to get to know all about the cake house.
+It will also display a youtube video to give the user more information about the cake house.

  __Our services and times section__

   - This section will allow the user to see exactly when the store will be open and closed.
 This section will also be updated as these times can change to keep the users up to date.